iamkash/intellispec-landing/SANITY_SETUP.md

 # Sanity CMS Setup Guide

-This guide will help you set up Sanity CMS for managing Case Studies, White Papers, and Blog content for the IntelliSpec website.
+This guide will help you set up Sanity CMS for managing Case Studies, White Papers, and Blog content for the intelliSPEC website.

 ## 🚀 Quick Start